FernandoPieressa/Code-Patching/README.md

   4) reference_translations: the results of 5 different models that we already ran
   5) train.tgz/test.tgz: the files which the modified Tensor2Tensor implementation we used will download to generate data and run the model on

 Details about the project and results can be viewed in the report file.

 # Technologies/Repos Used
   - Tensor2Tensor (https://github.com/tensorflow/tensor2tensor)
   - SentencePiece (https://github.com/google/sentencepiece)
   - Transformer Model (https://github.com/DongjunLee/transformer-tensorflow/blob/master/hook.py)

 # Data Processing

+We collected different commits from multiple repositories in a database.
+All commits taken from java code, saving up to 2 lines of context, both before and after the changed line.
+To ensure all commits where code patching problems, we made sure every commit had at least one of the following keywords: ”fix”, ”bug”, ”typo”, ”error”, ”mistake”, ”fault”, ”defect”, ”flaw”, ”incorrect”.
+15% of the total commits are used for testing and 85%.

+There are 4 files after the data processing:

+- **train.enc & test.enc**: this files represent the line change prior to the commit, for both train and test.
+- **train.dec & test.dec**: this files represent the line change after to the commit, for both train and test.

 # Running Models